iTerkocze-inc/clndir-rs/README.md

 - 🕑 Multi-threaded sorting
 - 🕑 Switching between config files
 - 🕑 Sorting files based on their last modification date
+- 🕑 Exceptions for files to not move them

 ###### This is still in early development so expect frequent updates.
 I'm open to any ideas ^^